greenonline/Code_from_Symantec_C-_Programming_for_Macintosh_1994/Disk_image/README.md

 After uploading the source load I subsequently found a disk Image, on Macintosh Garden, [Symantec C++ Programming for the Macintosh](https://macintoshgarden.org/apps/symantec-c-programming-the-macintosh).

 It should be noted that this appears to be the disk image for the *first edition* of the book.
-Whereas the code in this repo is from the *second edition* - I do not know if their are any significant differences.
+Whereas the code in this repo is from the *second edition* - I do not know if there are any significant differences.

 I have "mirrored" the disk image in this directory.